10 Cat Breeds With Ear Tufts (With Info & Pictures)

 6. Pixie Bob

 Pixie Bob cats are sometimes claimed to be descended from American Bobcats, but most breeders agree that the similarities are just a result of selective breeding.
-That means you get all the bobcat look without any behavior issues from wild blood—a bonus in our book!
+That means you get all the bobcat looks without any behavior issues from wild blood—a bonus in our book!

 This shorthair cat breed has a spotted coat, a shortened tail, and tufted ears, just like its wild muse.
 They’re known for being intelligent, bold, and playful—a far cry from the reclusive wild cat they’re named after.

-Exotic Mix Cats with Ear Tufts
+Exotic Mix Cats With Ear Tufts

 7. Bengal